-This second one eliminates the bottom 1 x 2 piece, and in place of the top 1 x 2 you would use a small crown moulding instead.
-Using crown moulding does take the difficulty level up a notch because you have to miter and wrap the corners, but if you’re skilled with a miter saw, that should be no problem.
+This second one eliminates the bottom 1 x 2 piece, and in place of the top 1 x 2, you would use a small crown molding instead.
+Using crown molding does take the difficulty level up a notch because you have to miter and wrap the corners, but if you’re skilled with a miter saw, that should be no problem.

-I would suggest a very small crown moulding for that look, like this one from Home Depot that runs under $1.00 per linear foot.
+I would suggest a very small crown molding for that look, like this one from Home Depot that runs under $1.00 per linear foot.

 This third idea uses a fancier trim on the sides rather than standard lumber.
-Then top that with a 1 x 6 and your choice of crown moulding.
+Then top that with a 1 x 6 and your choice of crown molding.

 My Home Depot didn’t have anything quite like that, but I did find two different styles of this fancy grooved door casing trim, which could be used on the sides.